Nonparametric Multi-shape Modeling with Uncertainty Quantification: Bounds on Periodic Kernels

-We compare the periodic kernel to its non-periodic counterpart.
-One way to do this is by minimizing the difference between the upper bound \eqref{eq:upperbound} and the lower bound \eqref{eq:lowerbound}, so that the periodic kernel behaves like its non-periodic counterpart (i.e., squared exponential), such that a pair of points at maximal distance $\ell/2$ can attain a small kernel value, and any oscillations of kernel values are dampened within a period.
+One way to compare the periodic kernel to its non-periodic counterpart is by minimizing the difference between the upper bound \eqref{eq:upperbound} and the lower bound \eqref{eq:lowerbound}, so that the periodic kernel behaves like its non-periodic counterpart (i.e., squared exponential), such that a pair of points at maximal distance $\ell/2$ can attain a small kernel value, and any oscillations of kernel values are dampened within a period.
 If the difference between upper and lower bounds is large, then there may exist many oscillations within a period, as shown in Figure \ref{fig:period_lengthscale comparison}.
 On the other hand, we also observe a trade-off between the periodic parameter $\tau$ and the length scale parameter $\rho$ in the upper bound.
 For the upper bound, when we assume that $\tau=\delta\ell$ for some $\delta\approx1$, the upper bound \eqref{eq:upperbound} reduces to $\sigma^{2}\left(1+\frac{1}{64}\left(\frac{2\pi^{4}}{\rho^{2}\delta^{4}}+\frac{4\pi^{4}}{3\rho\delta^{4}}\right)\right)$.